NunoyHaxxana/Router-Connext-Quests-3/README.md

 - Automate to install zabbix
 - Automate to install zabbix-agent
 - Automate to install zabbix-agent2
-- Automate to create database access for zabbix
+- Automate to create database access for zabbix and gen random password
 - Automate to setup zabbix config file.
 - Setup zabbix Gui.
 - Setup server for monitor